 AAA screening saves lives by detecting large aneurysms before they rupture.
-However, AAA screening also detects large aneurysms that may require treatment.
-Before considering any treatment the risks and benefits will be discussed.
+However, AAA screening also detects large aneurysms that will be treated but which may not have ruptured or gone on to cause any harm if left untreated.

 William, Newtownards